celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 ## Authorized Attestation Signers

-Any Locked Gold Account may optionally authorize a Celo account as an attestation signer.
-Authorized attestation signers can sign attestation messages on behalf of the Locked Gold Account in Celo's [lightweight identity protocol](../../celo-codebase/protocol/identity/).
+Any Locked CELO Account may optionally authorize a Celo account as an attestation signer.
+Authorized attestation signers can sign attestation messages on behalf of the Locked CELO Account in Celo's [lightweight identity protocol](../../celo-codebase/protocol/identity/).

 Note that the Celo Ledger App does yet not support signing attestation messages and as such attestation signer keys **cannot be stored on a Ledger hardware wallet**.

-Note that the attestation signer must first be used to generate a "proof-of-possession" indicating the signer's willingness to be authorized on behalf of the Locked Gold Account.
+Note that the attestation signer must first be used to generate a "proof-of-possession" indicating the signer's willingness to be authorized on behalf of the Locked CELO Account.

 ### Authorizing an Attestation Signer
-A Celo account may be authorized as a vote signer on behalf of a Locked Gold Account by running the following commands:
+A Celo account may be authorized as a vote signer on behalf of a Locked CELO Account by running the following commands:

 ```shell
 # Create a proof-of-possession.
 Note that the signer private key must be available.